minyma-technologies/minyma-website/content/categories/blockchain/_index.md

 +++
 description = "The importance of development and improvement within blockchain related technologies is no longer up for debate.
-The serious question is: how do we do this in a way that can beneficially impact human lives in the long run?
-We stand at the precipice: we can determine what direction blockchain will take in the near future.
-Instead of losing it to crime or control, we aim to achieve transparent but private solutions."
+At Minyma Technologies we did several blockchain projects and we still offer development solutions for our new clients.
+It is a field we like and understand, and something we like to experiment with.
+Check out our tech-heavy contributions to the blockchain space and reach out to us if you are interested in cooperation."
 +++